 12-1 PM or around lunch/noon: Meal one.
 Largest Meal.
 Approximately 35-40%% of daily total calorie intake.

 8-9 PM: 30% DCI Cleanest Meal of the day.

 Don’t be stupid.
 Do it right or don’t do it.
 If you choose to disobey that directive, please don’t tell people I told you to do this.

-Try it out, tell me what you think, and get your abs on ladies and gentlemen.
+Try it out, tell me what you think, and lose that stubborn belly fat.